tomrule007/Highlight-Active-Row/README.md

 ---

-### How the extension works:
+## How the extension works

 The extension injects a small script that adds a 'focusin'/'focusout' event listener to the root document object.

-When the 'focusin' event fires it starts at the event.target and traverses the DOM in search of a <tr> parent element.
-If <tr> is found it sets the inline style to a preset highlight style.
+When the 'focusin' event fires it starts at the event.target and traverses the DOM in search of a '`<tr>`' parent element.
+If a '`<tr>`' is found it sets the inline style to a preset highlight style.

-When the 'focusout' event fires it starts at the event.target and traverses the DOM in search of a <tr> parent element.
-If <tr> is found it clears the inline style.
+When the 'focusout' event fires it starts at the event.target and traverses the DOM in search of a '`<tr>`' parent element.
+If a '`<tr>`' is found it clears the inline style.

 \*\* Currently has a hard set MAX_DEPTH of 5 which limits how many parents it check before stopping.
-This should prevent all unnecessary DOM traversing for nodes not connected to a table, but also allow some wiggle room if the input is in a <div> or two.
+This should prevent all unnecessary DOM traversing for nodes not connected to a table, but also allow some wiggle room if the input is in a '`<div>`' or two.

-### Future features:
+## Future features

 - add an options page that allows the user to set a custom highlight style
 - allow the user to enable/disable the extension for each website domain

-### Version History:
+## Version History

 - 1.1.0: Switched to focusin/focusout events & delegation which works with dynamically added content.
 - 1.0.0: Event listener were attached to each input element on load & didn't work with dynamically added content.